 || White Collar Criminal Defense

-Since the firm’s formation in 1958, we have been recognized as a results-oriented firm that offers innovative and creative solutions to client problems, often through the coordinated efforts of several practice groups.
+Since the firm’s formation in Pittsburgh in 1958, we have been recognized as a results-oriented firm that offers innovative and creative solutions to client problems, often through the coordinated efforts of several practice groups.
 We are committed to providing the highest quality of services in an effective and efficient manner.
 As a full-service firm, we have the resources to respond to the broad spectrum of our clients’ legal needs from all office locations.

 These seasoned attorneys have helped instill in our firm a sensitivity to the requirements of in-house counsel, including the need for prompt communication, an ability to anticipate emerging legal and business issues and a genuine interest in client feedback.
 Their influence has aided in the firm’s initiative to continuously examine ways in which we can improve upon our interaction with clients and the quality of service we provide to them.